Khan/engblog/README.rst

 Publishing
 ----------

-To publish your changes to the live site, follow these steps:
+To publish your changes to the live site, just push your changes to master. `Travis <https://travis-ci.org/Khan/engblog>`_ will take care of everything else.

-1. Discard any changes you've made to the ``output`` submodule/directory: ``bash -c 'cd output && git reset --hard && git clean -fd'``.
-2. Commit any remaining changes to the ``engblog`` repo and push them to GitHub.
-3. Run ``make ready-publish``
-4. Run ``make push-to-live``

-You can ping ``@johnsullivan`` for help if any of these commands fail.
-Otherwise, after doing all that your changes should be live!
+You can ping `brownhead <https://github.com/brownhead>`_ (``@johnsullivan`` on HipChat) for help if anything explodes.

 **If you're a KA employee**, and you just finished publishing to the live site, make sure to follow `the remaining instructions on the forge page <https://sites.google.com/a/khanacademy.org/forge/for-khan-employees/ka-engineering-blog#TOC-Publishing->`_.
-This includes *at least* posting to the KA Eengineering twitter account.
+This includes *at least* posting to the KA Engineering twitter account.